DirkSonguer/zeitgeist-framework/applications/zeitgeist_administrator_v2/trunk/readme.txt

 Welcome to the Zeitgeist Administrator v2.

-If you have questions about the tool or the source feel free to ignore this email and figure it out yourself: dirk@songuer.de
+If you have questions about the tool or the source feel free to ignore tbe following email and figure it out yourself: dirk@songuer.de

 If you don't, ask nicely.